Fabric-based star soft robotic gripper: Introduction

-Designing robots made out of soft elastomeric materials has opened up new possibilities for performing tasks where conventional robots fail, such as for grasping and manipulate delicate or irregular objects\,\cite{ilievski2011soft,brown2010universal,rus2015design,shintake2018soft,li2019vacuum,jones2021bubble,yang2021grasping}, complex locomotion and navigation\, \cite{shepherd2011multigait,hawkes2017soft}, or assist in complex biological functions, from wearable applications\,\cite{polygerinos2015soft,o2021unfolding, rajappan2022logic} to heart muscle contraction\,\cite{roche2014bioinspired}.
+Designing robots made out of soft elastomeric materials has opened up new possibilities for performing tasks where conventional robots fail, such as for grasping and manipulating delicate or irregular objects\,\cite{rus2015design,brown2010universal,ilievski2011soft,jones2021bubble}, complex locomotion and navigation\, \cite{shepherd2011multigait,hawkes2017soft}, or assisting in complex biological functions, from wearable applications\, \cite{polygerinos2015soft,yap2017fully,thalman2018novel,sanchez2021textile,o2021unfolding, rajappan2022logic} to heart muscle contraction\,\cite{roche2014bioinspired}.
 Unlike their rigid counterparts, soft robots can safely interact with humans and require neither environment perception systems nor precise position detection of the objects they interact with.
-Fluid-driven actuators\, \cite{acome2018hydraulically}, e.g. silicone-bodied pneumatic actuators powered by pressurized voids\,\cite{martinez2013robotic, shepherd2011multigait, overvelde2015amplifying, gorissen2017elastic, siefert2019bio, jones2021bubble}, are widely used due to their simple and rapid actuation, easy operation, and scalable implementation.
+Fluid-driven actuators\, \cite{acome2018hydraulically}, e.g. silicone-bodied pneumatic actuators powered by pressurized voids\,\cite{martinez2013robotic, overvelde2015amplifying, gorissen2017elastic, siefert2019bio}, are widely used due to their simple and rapid actuation, easy operation, and scalable implementation.
 The kinematics of these actuators is directly programmed into their anisotropic structure which stretches differentially under pressure and induces their contraction, expansion, torsion, or flexion.
-However, these deformation modes that involve large material strains require the use of rubber-like materials (e.g. elastomers).
+However, these deformation modes that involve large material strains require the use of rubber-like materials (e.g., elastomers).
 Because of their low stiffness, they generally need thick walls, which results in large unpressurized volumes and limits their designs to small scales (a few centimeters), as larger structures tend to collapse under their own weight.
-To use stiffer materials that can be actuated at larger scales, other strategies have been proposed, exploiting the bending deformation of thin structures that remain within the inextensible limit of the material\, \cite{niiyama2015pouch,amase2015mechanism, ou2016aeromorph,hawkes2017soft,nishioka2017development,usevitch2020untethered}.
-The actuation process is embedded within networks of cuts, folds or tubes to gently grip objects\,\cite{yang2021grasping,li2019vacuum,shintake2018soft, hong2022boundary}, morph\,\cite{usevitch2020untethered, siefert2020programming, panetta2021computational,andrade2019foldable,yu2021cutting}, or deploy\,\cite{filipov2015origami, li2017fluid, melancon2021multistable} at large scales.